• Horizontal Logo

 This course is designed to provide the actor with the fundamental tools of voice, movement, and acting technique.
 Beginning with a focus on healthy vocal production and physical relaxation, the students will move into the development of a personal acting technique using methods developed by Robert Cohen, in the Stanislavski tradition.
 The final exercise of the year will be a unit of basic stage combat and safety.

-• Acting II - Styles
+• Acting II - Style

 2 Semesters, 0.5 Credit, Part-Time